Skip to main content

 Oceania

-This report is one of six gender and investment climate reform assessments undertaken in six Pacific nations including Samoa.
-The report analyses gender-based investment climate barriers which constrain private sector development and identifies solutions to address them.
-Six investment climate areas are considered: public private dialogue; starting and licensing a business; access to justice and alternative dispute resolution; access to, and enforcement of, rights over registered land; access to finance; and access to, and enforcement of, rights over intellectual property.
+This report is one of six gender and investment climate reform assessments undertaken in six Pacific nations including Tonga.
+The report analyzes gender-based investment climate barriers which constrain private sector development and identifies solutions to address them.
+Four key investment climate areas are considered: public private dialogue; starting and licensing a business; access to justice, the courts, and mediation; and access to and enforcement of rights over registered land.

 Reports & Research